RaissaSouza/bias-identification/README.md

 </p>

-Implementation for investigating potential biases in a disease classifier IEEE Journal of Biomedical and Health Informatics (J-BHI) paper: "[Identifying biases in a multicenter MRI database for  Parkinson’s disease classification: Is the disease classifier a secret site classifier?] (link:).
+Implementation for potential biases identification in a Parkinson's disease classifier that is under review by the IEEE Journal of Biomedical and Health Informatics (J-BHI): "[Identifying biases in a multicenter MRI database for  Parkinson’s disease classification: Is the disease classifier a secret site classifier?] (link:coming soon).

 Our code here is based on the investigation of a Parkinson's disease classification model encode three sources of biases: sex, site, and scanner.